tranesid/hw1/README.md

 ```

 // NOTE: be in the directory in Iterm where you want this project to live (probably week1)
+/// NOTE: dont copy the '$' when you run these commands. they are just there to show these are terminal commands

 // clone project from github (ie. download from the internet)
 $ git clone git@github.com:jimibue/jest_starter.git hw1